gevgev/veveojapanesechecker/README.md

 # veveojapanesechecker

-on prompt enter the folder name for GGuide XML files the app will:
+On the app's prompt enter the folder name for GGuide XML files the app will:

   Process each XML file: